Brixen: History

 Some time between 1851 and 1855, the Czech journalist and writer Karel Havlíček Borovský was exiled to Brixen by the Austrian government.

 In 1866, after the Austro-Prussian War, the Austrians were on the verge of collapse.
-So in 1867 the Austro-Hungarian Compromise was arranged, Austria was to became Cisleithania, a constituent of Austria-Hungary, of which Brixen was now a part of too.
+In 1867 the Austro-Hungarian Compromise was arranged.
+This established a dual monarchy comprising Austria and the Kingdom of Hungary, which were respectively known unofficially as Cisleithania and Transleithania.
+South Tyrol, including Brixen, was part of Cisleithania.

-In 1915, the Treaty of London was concluded, its objective would be, in part, to entice Italy to join the Triple Entente.
-One section, Article 4, promised the Italians the Austrian territory of South Tyrol, in order to create a new Italian-Austrian frontier.
-In 1919, after the victories of the allies, Brixen, according to the Treaty of Saint-Germain-en-Laye, had officially fallen to Italy along with the rest of South Tyrol.
+In 1915, the Treaty of London was concluded.
+Its objective was, in part, to entice Italy to join the Triple Entente.
+One provision, Article 4, promised the Italians the largely German-speaking Austrian territory of South Tyrol, which would create a new Italian-Austrian frontier.
+In 1919, after the victories of the allies, Brixen, along with the rest of South Tyrol, was awarded to Italy by the Treaty of Saint-Germain-en-Laye.

 Under Mussolini, Brixen and the surrounding villages experienced an enormous growth, as part of the fascist effort to consolidate territorial subdivisions in the country.
-In 1928 this included the addition of Milland, Sarns, and Albeins, as well as Elvas and Kranebitt which were annexed from Natz, a neighbouring municipality.
+In 1928, this included the addition of Milland, Sarns, and Albeins, as well as Elvas and Kranebitt which were annexed from Natz, a neighbouring municipality.

 During WW2, the Austrians attempted to reclaim South Tyrol but were unsuccessful.

 After the war, Austria deemed the post-war treaty to be unsatisfactory, raising The South Tyrolean Question (Die Südtirolfrage).
 The Austrians believed, along with the South Tyroleans, that the region should be autonomous to protect minorities.
-South Tyrol has 69.4% native German speaking population, and a 4.5% native Ladin speaking population, with the two languages making up a majority in 111 out of the 116 municipalities in South Tyrol.
+South Tyrol has 69.4% native German-speaking population, and a 4.5% native Ladin-speaking population, with the two languages making up a majority in 111 out of the 116 municipalities in South Tyrol.

-In 1972 South Tyrol, as a part of Trentino-Alto Adige/Südtirol, was granted autonomy.
+In 1972, South Tyrol, as a part of Trentino-Alto Adige/Südtirol, was granted autonomy.